Zack Snyder's Justice League: Home media

-The film was released May 24, 2021, on 4K Ultra HD, Blu-ray and DVD in the United Kingdom.
+The film was released May 24, 2021, on 4K Ultra HD, Blu-ray, and DVD in the United Kingdom.
 It was released on Ultra HD Blu-ray and Blu-ray in Hong Kong, Australia, Germany, and Italy on May 25, May 26, and May 27, 2021, respectively.
 A limited edition SteelBook was announced for the UK by HMV with pre-orders starting March 22.
 According to Warner Bros UK, pre-orders for the home media version sold out in the first 20 minutes of releases.
 It was released in the United States and Canada on September 7 on Blu-ray, DVD, and 4K, and a week later on those same platforms in Canada.
-The film's U.S. digital release was July 19, 2022.
+The film was digitally released on July 19, 2022.